oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

   ![Change Shape](./images/scale.up.png" ")

-    * This will bring up the Change Shape pop up window
+    * This will bring up the Change Shape pop-up window
     * You will note that our Current DB System Shape is checked

 5. Select the new shape from the list of compatible and available shapes that are displayed

     * If your Shape is Intel Fixed OCPU based, select the desired Standard VM Shape from the drop-down list
-    * If your Shape is an AMD Flex shape the proceed to adjust the enabled VM OCPU to what is required.
+    * If your Shape is an AMD Flex shape, proceed to adjust the enabled VM OCPU to what is required.
-    * For our lab, our VM Shape is a AMD Flex so we will configure the desired OCPU to 3 using the Slider.
+    * For our lab, our VM Shape is an AMD Flex, so we will configure the desired OCPU to 3 using the Slider.
 Other resources like Memory and Network Bandwidth will scale proportionally.

 6. Click on Change Shape to proceed

-7. On the Change Shape confirmation window, Confirm your desire to Change the DB system shape by enter the name of the DB System we want to change the shape for in the dialog box
+7. On the Change Shape confirmation window, Confirm your desire to Change the DB system shape by entering the name of the DB System we want to change the shape for in the dialog box

-8. Click on Change Shape button to process your request.
+8. Click on the Change Shape button to process your request.

 9. To check on the progress of your VM Shape Change request, Scroll down and click on Work Requests on the left rail under Resources, Then click on the Change Shape Operation

-    * This will bring up the Work Request Details Page from which you can see the log messages and overall operations progress
+    * This will bring up the Work Request Details Page, from which you can see the log messages and overall operations progress
         * Note that the state of the Work Request is IN PROGRESS and will change to SUCCEEDED once the job completes successfully.

-10. Now that our Change Shape Request has completed, click on the DB Systems Details Page link in the bread crumb trail
+10. Now that our Change Shape Request has been completed, click on the DB Systems Details Page link in the bread crumb trail

     * This will bring up the DB Systems Details Page
-        * Note that the new VM Shape is VM Standard E4 Flex with a CPU Core Count of 3 as we requested
+        * Note that the new VM Shape is VM Standard E4 Flex with a CPU Core Count of 3, as we requested